Hazel Tree- Year 3/4 2024 - 2025

 Spellings:

 Spellings will be uploaded to Google classroom on a Friday.
 Children should practise these throughout the week ready for their spelling test on the following Friday.
+Logins for spelling frame can be found in front of your child's planner.
+This site includes a range of fun games for children to practice each week's spellings.

 Homework